Concussion

 Prognosis

-Most patients with an MTBI are able to return to full competition without complication.
-Because many patients may not report minor head injuries to the athletic trainer, emergency department (ED), or a primary care physician, the overall prognosis of many head injuries is unclear.
+Most patients with a concussion are able to return to full competition without complication.
+Because many patients may not report minor head injuries to the athletic trainer, ED, or primary care physician, the overall prognosis of many head injuries is unclear.

 A study including male high school football players noted that dizziness at the time of injury is associated with an increased risk of protracted (≥21 d) recovery.
 Another study involving athletes aged 9-23 years with a diagnosed protracted concussion found that those who have vestibular symptoms after concussion may have slower reaction times than those who do not and thus may be at greater risk for new injury.
 [19]

-A study by Ling and colleagues indicated that at least 4 months after an MTBI, the brain continues to display signs of damage, even if the clinical symptoms of injury have subsided.
+A study by Ling et al indicated that at least 4 months after an mTBI, the brain continues to display signs of damage, even if the clinical symptoms of injury have subsided.
 Evaluation of patients with mild brain injury, however, revealed no evidence of cortical or subcortical atrophy.
-The study involved 50 patients with MTBI and 50 matched controls.
-In the first 2 weeks following injury (the semiacute injury phase), patients with concussion complained of more cognitive, somatic, and emotional symptoms than did the controls.
-These symptoms, however, were significantly reduced at 4-month follow-up (at which time, 26 of the patients were evaluated).
-[29, 30]
+[20]

-In a prospective cohort study of 280 patients aged 11 to 22 years who presented to an emergency department with acute concussion, repeat concussions increased the risk for prolonged recovery.
-[31] Patients with a history of previous concussions had symptoms that lasted twice as long (24 days) as those who did not have such a history (12 days).
+In a prospective cohort study of 280 patients aged 11 to 22 years who presented to an ED with acute concussion, repeated concussions increased the risk for prolonged recovery.
+[21] Patients with a history of previous concussions had symptoms that lasted twice as long (24 days) as those who did not have such a history (12 days).

-An analysis of children presenting to the ED with concussion showed that the patients were still struggling with a significant burden of symptoms 1 week after injury.
-[32, 33] Headache was the most common initial symptom; by day 7, 69.2% were still experiencing headaches.
+An analysis of children presenting to the ED with concussion showed that the patients were still had a significant burden of symptoms 1 week after injury.
+[22] Headache was the most common initial symptom; by day 7, 69.2% were still experiencing headaches.
 Fatigue persisted in 59.8% of children at day 7, and poor concentration persisted in 56.8% 1 week later.
 Emotional symptoms (eg, depression, frustration, irritability, and restlessness) also developed and increased by day 7 but were largely resolved by day 90.

 A retrospective study by Kontos et al showed that adolescent athletes with concussion who received clinical care within 7 days of the injury recovered in a mean of 20 days more quickly than athletes who received care 8-20 days after the injury.
 The researchers suggest that the earlier initiation of active rehabilitation strategies may explain the more rapid recovery.
 [23]

-Chronic postconcussive syndrome can be quite severe, with the most dramatic presentation including dementia pugilistica, which is associated with boxing.
+Chronic symptoms can be quite severe, with the most dramatic presentation including dementia pugilistica, which is associated with boxing.
 This Alzheimer-like condition has a reported incidence of 15% among professional boxers.
 Fortunately, this condition is rare in most other sports.
-Hopefully, more frequent, detailed neuropsychologic testing will decrease the frequency of postconcussive syndrome among elite and professional athletes by detecting more subtle injuries earlier.
-For further information on this topic, see Repetitive Head Injury Syndrome.
+Hopefully, more frequent, detailed neuropsychologic testing will decrease the frequency of prolonged symptoms among elite and professional athletes by detecting more subtle injuries earlier.

 Complications